 Working with Students who are Deaf or Hard-of-hearing

 If you have a deaf or hard of hearing student enrolled in your course, DSS may schedule a Sign Language Interpreter or Communication Access Real-Time (CART) reporter to work in your class.
 The function of these rigorously trained professionals is to facilitate communication in your classroom.
 A student may elect to use only one, two, or all of the following accommodations.

 Working with a Communication Access Real-Time (CART) provider:

-- The CART provider will be provided with your email address and may contact you directly to get printed materials to ensure that all the technical terminology is entered into the computer's dictionary.
+- The reporter may need to meet with you or get printed materials from you to assure that all the technical terminology is entered into the computer's dictionary.
 This will help the reporter maintain a higher translation rate and accuracy.
 Your reporter is not functioning in the same role as they would in a courtroom.
 Please do not ask the reporter to "read back" portions of your lecture.

 Assistive Listening Device